10 Cool Uses of Solar Power Technology

 From solar powered planes and wireless solar keyboards, to solar powered bikinis and solar powered bins, one things for certain, there’s a lot more to solar power technology than just solar panels on top of a roof!

-Solar Guide takes a look at ten of the most unique, most innovative uses when it comes to the renewable technology.
+Solar Guide takes a look at ten of the most unique, most innovative uses of solar cells when it comes to the renewable energy technology.
+It’s very likely that we will see many more cool uses as solar panel prices have come down considerably.

 10 Innovative Uses of Solar Power